SummaryRead the full fact sheet

-Fetal alcohol spectrum disorder (FASD) refers to the range of problems caused by a mother exposing an unborn baby to alcohol during pregnancy.
+- Fetal alcohol spectrum disorder (FASD) refers to a range of problems caused by exposure of a fetus to alcohol during pregnancy.

 If a woman drinks alcohol while she is pregnant, the alcohol crosses the placenta from her blood into the baby’s bloodstream and the baby is exposed to similar concentrations of alcohol as the mother.

 The effects of alcohol on a fetus include:

 - harm to the development of the fetal nervous system, including the brain

 - in some cases, triggering of changes in the development of the baby’s face, resulting in certain facial features.

 Babies severely affected by FASD are at risk of dying before they are born.

 Not all babies exposed to alcohol develop FASD.
 The risk of harm to the fetus is highest when prenatal exposure to alcohol occurs regularly or due to frequent binge drinking.

 To avoid FASD, avoid alcohol when pregnant